lune-org/docs/pages/api-reference/fs.md

 -   `path` does not point to an existing file.
 -   The current process lacks permissions to read the file.
--   The contents of the file cannot be read as a UTF-8 string.
 -   Some other I/O error occurred.

 #### Parameters